kevkongmc/protoc_gen_mcp/README.md

 ## TODO
 - Support standalone MCP server generation, allowing the generated server to point to an existing gRPC server implementation.
-- Support MCP server generation using the gRPC reflection endpoint, allowing the generated server to generate based on.
+- Support MCP server generation using the gRPC reflection endpoint, allowing the generated server to generate based on a running gRPC server, as opposed to a `proto` definition file.
 - Support nested proto definitions when generating the JSON schema.

 ## Setup